Early AC100 mark 2s

 Serial number in the 800s? - currently in the USA

 Sold on ebay in 2007.
 Chassis number 1500, so serial number probably in the 800s.
 The photograph of the plate itself, sadly, is blurred, as are a few others.
-It is interesting to note that the output transformer has an unpainted shroud, similar to no. 444.
+Probably a re-wound output transformer.
 The Woden choke has the code FW = June 1965.

 Serial number in the 800s? - currently in the UK

 An AC100 belonging to a UK Beatles tribute band.
 A link will be provided to their site when that comes to light.